 Port wine and Harry Potter

-JK Rowling- the author of Harry Potter, lived in Porto for 18 months just before she published the first book in the series.
-At that time she was teaching English during the day and spent most of the night writing story of the wizard boy in a café called Majestic Café.
-Like Café Tortoni we visited in Buenos Aires, Majestic Café is also listed as the top 10 most beautiful cafes in the world.
-For that reason, Porto is an important city for many Harry Potter fans.
+Porto is famous for its export of Port wine, and visitors can explore many beautiful cellars worth visiting in the Vila Nova de Gaia area.
+Additionally, J.K.
+Rowling, the author of the Harry Potter series, lived in Porto for 18 months just before publishing the first book.
+During that time, she taught English during the day and spent most nights creating the story of the wizard boy in a café called the Majestic Café.
+Like Café Tortoni in Buenos Aires, the Majestic Café is also listed as one of the top 10 most beautiful cafes in the world, making Porto an important city for many Harry Potter fans.

 Porto from Ponte Luís I Bridge (Video)

 We were instantly enamored with this breathtaking view, but it also sparked numerous questions in our minds.
 Why were there so many abandoned buildings in such a prime location of Portugal’s second-largest city?
 It was as if you wouldn’t expect to see anything abandoned like this around Sydney Harbour Bridge in Australia.